HSBC acquisition poses big test for Bradesco CEO Trabuco

 "We did our homework," Trabuco said, adding "we are positive that we will deliver our goals within deadline."

-By winning the bid for HSBC unit, Bradesco has also thwarted the expansion of the only other foreign bank among Brazil's top-five lenders - Banco Santander Brasil SA (SANB11.SA), which had also tried to buy HSBC Brasil.
+By winning the bid for HSBC unit, Bradesco has also thwarted the expansion of the only other foreign bank among Brazil's top-five lenders - Banco Santander Brasil SA, which had also tried to buy HSBC Brasil.

 With the exception of several Chinese banks and Grupo Financiero Inbursa SAB, the Mexican bank controlled by billionaire Carlos Slim, foreign banks have remained wary of entering Brazil, where the top-six players control almost 90 percent of banking assets.